 As demographers convene in Chicago for the Population Association of America’s annual meeting, here is a look at 10 of Pew Research Center’s recent findings on demographic trends, ranging from global refugee and migrant flows to changes to family life and living arrangements.
 They show how demographic forces are driving population change and reshaping the lives of people around the world.

-1Millennials are the United States’ largest living generation.
-In 2016, there were an estimated 79.8 million Millennials (ages 18 to 35 in that year) compared with 74.1 million Baby Boomers (ages 52 to 70).
+1Millennials are projected to be the United States’ largest living adult generation in 2019.
+In 2016, there were an estimated 71 million Millennials (ages 20 to 35 in that year) compared with 74 million Baby Boomers (ages 52 to 70).
+In 2019, there will be 73 million Millennials and 72 million Boomers.
 The Millennial population is expected to continue growing until 2036 as a result of immigration.